Skip to content

 // if no error

-if (!error) {
+if (!erreur) {

-// add one more element to the array
+// one more element in the table

 i += 1;

-// resize the array to accommodate the new element
+// resize table to accommodate new element

-Array.Resize(ref elements, i);
+Array.Resize(ref éléments, i);

 // insert new element

-elements[i - 1] = element;
+éléments[i - 1] = élément;

 }